leooamaral/gpu-tracker-operator/README.md

 GPU Tracker Operator monitors all Nodes in the Kubernetes cluster and finds Nodes that have a specific label: `node-type: gpu-node`.

 It collects all matching Node names, and updates the corresponding custom resource (`GPUTracker`) under `gpu_nodes`.

+It is present pipeline for building docker image and publishing to GHCR (GitHub Container Registry), and pipeline for packaging helm charts and publishing to GitHub Pages.

 ## CRD Example
 ```